toitware/toit-semver/README.md

 ```

-## Parsing exceptions
+## Parsing Exceptions
-This library allows several modifications that would normally throw parsing errors:
+This library allows several modifications that would normally throw errors and
+cause code to stop:
 | Switch | Example | Notes |
 | - | - | - |
 | `--accept-missing-minor` | `1` | Would fail but this generates `1.0.0` |